5

 Fantastic Form

-Altered by cosmic rays, Reed Richards’s entire body can stretch and expand in multiple ways, as well as condense and compact.
+Altered by cosmic rays, Richards’s entire body can stretch and expand in multiple ways, as well as condense and compact.
 He may form various shapes with it, as well as become ultra-thin and ultra-dense, the latter helping him to use his fists, for example, as battering rams and the like.
-On some occasions, Richards has contained explosive material with his body by stretching himself around it and even altered his features to disguise himself as a different person.
+On some occasions, Richards contains explosive material with his body by stretching himself around it and even alters his features to disguise himself as a different person.
 All of these features of his abilities create stress on his body and the greater the lengths he stretches to, the more it takes its toll.

 Richards also stands as one of the world’s highest intellects, if not the highest.
 He’s adept in nearly all scientific fields known to mankind, as well as certain extraterrestrial disciplines.
 His specialties of study and actual work lay in such fields as robotics, aviation, and quantum physics, and he holds thousands of patents for his inventions and discoveries.
 Perhaps one of his greatest achievements, so-called “unstable molecules,” aids the Fantastic Four in particular through the uniforms that allow each team member to utilize their specialized abilities.